Causal Temporal Regime Structure Learning: FURTHER EXPERIMENTAL RESULTS

 \subsection{Models running time}

 We compute the running time of every model in different settings, that includes 10 nodes and 2,3 or 4 different regimes, Figure \ref{timecomp} summarizes the results.

-VARLINGAM and CD-NOD (employing Fisher’s Z conditional independence test for faster runs; note that KCI CD-NOD takes over 2000 seconds for 2 regimes, and more than 24h for scenario with 4 regimes and 20 nodes as mentioned in the previous section) exhibit remarkable speed compared to other methods.
+VARLINGAM and CD-NOD (employing Fisher’s Z conditional independence test for faster runs; note that KCI CD-NOD takes over 2000 seconds for 2 regimes, with F1 scores in a similar range) exhibit remarkable speed compared to other methods.
 However, in terms of scores, both models encounter challenges in effectively learning causal graphs.
 Notably, CASTOR runs faster than Rhino, even though CASTOR learns both temporal causal graphs and regime indices.

 A fair comparison arises when comparing RPCMCI and CASTOR, as both models learn regime indices and temporal causal graphs.
 It's essential to mention that RPCMCI necessitates specifying the number of regimes and the maximum number of transitions, producing only time-lagged relations.
 From Figure \ref{timecomp}, it is apparent that CASTOR converges more rapidly than RPCMCI.
 This difference in convergence time becomes more pronounced as the settings become more complex.